chrisamgad/Project2-EmbeddedSystems/README.md

 Dr. Mohamed Shalan

 ## Project Statement:
 The main idea is to develop a tank water level indicator, a simple mechanism to measure the level/depth of water inside a tank.
-We will use a pressure sensor to calculate the water depth and output depth according to the immersion depth of water.
+We use a pressure sensor to calculate the water depth and output depth according to the immersion depth of water.
 Nowadays, water is stored in the tank/container, nobody can recognize an accurate water depth down to the bottom of the tank/container.
 Not tracking the depth of the water carefully may result in major problems.
-To resolve this, we have thought of developing a tank water liquid level system that generates the water depth, where a buzzer will produce a beep sound as an alarm if the depth of the water was beyond a specified threshold depth.
+To resolve this, we developed a tank water level monitoring system that generates the water depth, where a buzzer produce a beep sound as an alarm if the depth of the water was beyond a specified threshold depth.
 We send the current water depth to be displayed on a web server constantly to be monitored by a group of engineers in the control room.
 We connected the ESP32 with the web server where data coming from the microcontroller and displayed final results webserver on ESP32 webserver

 ## Advantages:
 * Without water level indicators in a water tank, you would have to manually check whether enough water is in the tank, and should your tank ever go above a level threshold, it could mean your final results may be incorrect, and even sometimes cause disasters.
 Tank water level indicators allow you to remotely monitor the water level and take corrective actions automatically so you can focus on more important issues.